-There are several executive functioning skills children should come to master in order to make their lives easier and allow them to be more successful in their endeavors.
+There are several executive functioning skills children should come to master.
+They are important in order to make their lives easier and allow them to be more successful in their endeavors.
 But first, what is executive function?
 As Carolyn Carpeneti defines it, executive function is “the ability to plan, organize, manage time, initiate action, and achieve goals.”
-The executive function skills often do not fully develop in the human brain until the late teens and mid twenties.
+Executive function skills often do not fully develop in the human brain until the late teens and mid twenties.

-Caroyln Carpeneti’s personal experiences with her own son’s education inspired her to write her debut book called Taking Flight: Mastering Executive Function (April 2016).
-This book explores the silent epidemic of weak and delayed executive functioning skills and the impact it has on children, families and the education industry.
-You can learn about Carpeneti at carolyncarpeneti.com or buy the book through this affiliate link for amazon.com.
+Caroyln Carpeneti’s personal experiences with her own son’s education inspired her to write her debut book.
+It is called Taking Flight: Mastering Executive Function (April 2016).
+This book explores the silent epidemic of weak and delayed executive functioning skills.
+It also takes a close look at the impact it has on children, families and the education industry.

-Executive functioning skills children should know revolve around managing themselves and their resources to accomplish their goals.
+Executive functioning skills by age revolve around managing themselves and their resources to accomplish age appropriate tasks and goals.
 Executive functioning skills often seem basic to those who have a strong executive function skill set.
 However, they are a learned skill set that involves laying out a plan and proceeding through the plan in an organized fashion.
-Carolyn Carpeneti’s book shares hard-won, practical solutions for helping children and teens in mastering executive function so they can successfully meet expectations and even unlock their dreams and potential.
+Carolyn Carpeneti’s book shares hard-won, practical solutions for helping children and teens in mastering executive function.
+The book aims to help teach our children how to accomplish executive function tasks.
+In this way, they successfully meet expectations and even unlock their dreams and potential.

-Here is an exclusive book excerpt on executive functioning skills children know published here with permission.
+Here is an exclusive book excerpt on the importance of executive function in children.
+The book goes into detail on why and how to teach executive functioning skills.
+This book excerpt is published here with permission.

 (Excerpt shared from Chapter 4, Pages 89-92)